ViniciosLugli/sBotics-file-modulator/README.md

 WATCH_FOLDER = "./source/" # Example main folder to sources
 INPUT_FILE = "main.cs" # Main file name with extension, it should be in your watch folder.
 OUTPUT_FILE = "./output/transpiled.cs" # Your output file path with extension
+AFTER_IMPORT = "\n" # String which will be loaded after finding a file to import

 # Change if you have an idea of ​​what you are doing
 IMPORTER_REGEX = "importar\((.*?)\)|import\((.*?)\)" # Regex of importer